Wavevector-dependent optical properties from wavevector-independent proper conductivity tensor: Optical properties from conductivity tensor

 \subsection{Radiation modes and generalized plasmons}

-Although Eq.~\eqref{eq_central} is not a simple eigenvalue problem for the effective dielectric tensor, it allows for a somewhat analogous mathematical treatment: nontrivial solutions exist if and only if the condition (see Refs.~\cite[Eq.~(4.12)]{Roemer}, \cite[Eq.~(77.9)]{Landau} and \cite[Eq.~(2.14)]{Zvezdin})
+Although Eq.~\eqref{eq_central} is not just an eigenvalue problem for the effective dielectric tensor, it allows for a somewhat analogous mathematical treatment: nontrivial solutions exist if and only if the condition (see Refs.~\cite[Eq.~(4.12)]{Roemer}, \cite[Eq.~(77.9)]{Landau} and \cite[Eq.~(2.14)]{Zvezdin})